 \$400K+) are seeing declines in the number of homes for sale.
-All four price ranges are likely to see inventory levels rise over the next few months as we move through the Spring and then Summer market.
+All four price ranges are likely to see inventory levels rise over the next few months as we move through the Summer market.

 Harrisonburg & Rockingham County Months of Housing Supply by Price Range month as have been buying (on average) over the past 12 months.
-Many experts consider a six month supply to be a balance between buyers and sellers, and in the past 12 months we have only consistently seen that balance in the under \$200K price range, though we are now starting to see it in the \$300K - \$400K price range.
+Many experts consider a six month supply to be a balance between buyers and sellers, and in the past 12 months we have only consistently seen that balance in the under \$200K price range.

 With so many homes on the market (lots of sellers) and so few home sales (not so many buyers), there are very high levels of supply in most price ranges our local real estate market.
-The graph above illustrates that it would take 15 months to sell all of the homes currently for sale over \$400K if the same number of buyers bought each less than 1 acre lots under one acre also appears to be stabilizing between \$50,000 and \$60,000.
+The graph above illustrates that it would take 15 months to sell all of the homes currently for sale over \$400K if the same number of buyers bought each lots under one acre also appears to be stabilizing between \$50,000 and \$60,000.
 If these trends continue, we may see as many as 90 (or more?) lot sales in 2015, and we may start to see the median price of lots increase again, perhaps approaching \$57,000 or \$58,000 this year.